Overview of This Lesson

 }

 We also need the two constructors for this method.
+Constructors are NOT inherited from the parent class, so if you want more than a default constructor (recall that the compiler will add a default constructor to a class if you don't add any constructors), you will have to add them to your child classes.
 Our default constructor should set radius and height to the default values, and two-parameter constructor will need to validate radius and height by using their set methods.

 In the default constructor, we could just assign radius a value of 1: